Raoul Stojsavljevic

-Raoul Stojsavljevic (July 28, 1887 – September 2, 1930) was an Austro-Hungarian World War I flying ace credited with ten aerial victories.
+Raoul Stojsavljevic (28 July 1887 – 2 September 1930) was an Austro-Hungarian World War I flying ace credited with ten aerial victories.
 His later career took him to postwar service in aviation both military and civilian.
-His younger sister was the painter Mileva Roller and her husband was the artist Alfred Roller (1864–1935).
+His older sister was the painter Mileva Roller and her husband was the artist Alfred Roller (1864–1935).

 Pre-World War I

 Stojsavljevic was born to an ethnically mixed marriage in Innsbruck, his father being a Serb from Velika Popina in Croatia, his mother, Adelheid Hohenauer, being Austrian.
 His elder sister Mileva became a noted artist.
 He attended a military middle school before he graduated from the Theresian Military Academy on 18 August 1908 and commissioned a leutnant in Feldjaegerbataillon No. 21.
 By 1911, in addition to his duties as a company officer, he was a corps ski instructor.
 In 1913, he transferred into aviation.
 On 13 April, he began pilot's training.
 The First of May brought a promotion to Oberleutnant.
 On 2 July, he qualified as a pilot with Austrian certificate 114.
 On 14 October 1913, he participated in the first flight over the Alps from Vienna to Gorizia.
 Stojsavljevic's appointment as a field pilot followed on 7 April 1914.
 On outbreak of war, he was in Flik 1, stationed on the northeastern front in Galicia.